Introduction to Medical Office Basics | 4 Weeks | 5 QCH |

 |

-Body System Specific Guidelines | 4 Weeks | 5 QCH |
+Body Systems Specific Guidelines; Path and Lab, Evaluation and Management, and Medicine | 4 Weeks | 5 QCH |

 |

-Endocrine and Nervous System Guidelines | 4 Weeks | 5.5 QCH |
+ICD 10/ CPT Review and HCPCS | 4 Weeks | 5 QCH |

 This course is designed for advanced students, which will require a more heightened awareness of medical procedural coding.
 Students will be expected to incorporate challenges such as internet research, case studies, and the use of various situations to prepare them for the Certified Professional Coder exam given through the American Academy of Professional Coders to become a Certified Professional Coder-Apprentice (CPC-A).
 Also included in this course, the students will be focusing on résumé preparation, job hunting techniques, interview preparation, employment expectations and professional opportunities within the healthcare realm.